open-contracting/spoonbill-web/README.md

 ### Vue

-Change into the `frontend/` directory:
+Change to the `frontend/` directory:

 ```shell
 cd frontend